 However, just knowing Drs.
 Cha and Gaches are kind, gentle, and skilled dentists will not take away the very real anxiety and dread patients, who’ve had previous traumatic dental experiences, can feel.
 To make things easier for their fearful patients, they offer sedation dentistry.

 Types of Sedation Dentistry

 Nitrous Oxide would be a good choice for people with mild dental anxiety.
 It is a sedative gas that is mixed with oxygen.
-You breathe it in through a nose mask while Dr. Cha is working on your teeth, and it induces a relaxed state that seems to strengthen the novocain and eliminate the stress of the dental appointment.
+You breathe it in through a nose mask while Dr. Cha or Gaches is working on your teeth, and it induces a relaxed state that seems to strengthen the Novocain and eliminate the stress of the dental appointment.
 At the end of the procedure, you simply breathe pure oxygen for a couple of minutes, and all the effects are completely gone.
 People like it because of its convenience.
 Since it has no after-effects, you can go back to work or drive home.

 If you feel like a stronger sedative is needed, oral sedation is very popular.
 You simply take a pill before your appointment.
 This will put you in a sleepy state so that you will be completely relaxed and indifferent to the dental appointment.
 You may not even remember the procedure.